htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 2. Discussed multiple venture ideas and evaluated their feasibility, user demand, and technical requirements.
 3. Applied NUF (Need, Uniqueness, Feasibility) scoring to compare the proposed ideas.
 4. Selected **WatchMate - Movie Recommendation System** as the final project opportunity.
-5. Updated project documentation and recorded the team's decision.
+5. Updated project documentation and recorded the team's decisions.

 ### Selected Opportunity

 **WatchMate - Movie Recommendation System**

 WatchMate is a web-based platform that helps users discover movies based on their preferences, favorite genres, ratings, and viewing history.
-The system aims to reduce the time users spend searching for movies and improve their overall movie discovery experience.
+The system aims to reduce the time user spend searching for movies and improve their overall movies discovery experience.

 ### Why It Was Selected (NUF Scoring)